If you own a busy commercial restaurant in North Carolina, then you’ve probably had your fair share of grease-trap related experiences.

 In order to avoid any of these issues, you must maintain your grease traps regularly.

-If you ask any grease trap expert, they’ll tell you that poor grease trap upkeep is the main causes of clogged drains.
+If you ask any grease trap expert, they’ll tell you that poor grease trap upkeep is the main causes of clogged sink drains.
 So, why does this happen?

 Normally, when you look into the trap you can see into it, however, when the trap is full excess grease stiffen at the top, forming a cap.

-With all that grease and dirt buildup it becomes hard for water to flow through the drain, leading to slow waste movement.
+With all that grease and dirt buildup it becomes hard for water to flow through the sink drain, leading to slow waste movement.

 2. When grease is 25% or more the total liquid depth.

 Experts recommend that your grease trap is cleaned if the solids and grease are more than 25% of the wastewater depth.
-It’s at this range that grease trap cleaning is both economical and unchallenging.
+It’s at this range that professional grease trap cleaning is both economical and unchallenging.

 3. When there’s a foul smell coming from the kitchen.